djbottrill/RP2040_Midi_Scanner/README.md

   a tangent calculation to convert pedal height to pedal angle.

-  The board should be compiled using the excellent arduino-pico core: https://github.com/earlephilhower/arduino-pico remember to configure the compiler to use the Adafruit Tiny USB stack instead of the default Pico SDK USB Stack else the compiler will fail.
+  The board should be compiled using the excellent arduino-pico core: https://github.com/earlephilhower/arduino-pico remember to configure the compiler to use the Adafruit Tiny USB stack instead of the default Pico SDK USB Stack else compilation will fail.

   Both microcontroller cores of the RP2040 are used, the code is split between the microcontroller cores in an attempt to maximise